Our StaffWestfield's members are its ministers. These are the folks that help them.

 The Rev. Jonathan Chapman

-Pastor and Teacher, On Sabbatical from June 25-August 3.
+Pastor and Teacher, On sabbatical from May 13-July 5.

 The Rev. Jonathan Chapman graduated from Candler School of Theology, Emory University, in May 2010.
 At Candler, he was active with the Office of Worship, and was awarded the Hoyt Hickman Award for Outstanding Liturgical Scholarship.
 Jonathan is a 2007 Congregational Fellow and 2006 Undergraduate Fellow with The Fund for Theological Education.
 He graduated from Elon University in 2007 with a degree in Religious Studies.
 At Elon, he was selected as a Leadership Fellow and was awarded the W. L. Monroe Christian Education and Personality Award in the 2007.
 While at Elon he joined Elon Community Church, United Church of Christ, the congregation in which he was ordained.

 Jonathan joined Westfield in October of 2012 and was officially installed as Pastor and Teacher in May of 2013, presiding over its revitalization.

 He was selected to be a part of the Next Generation Leadership Initiative, a program sponsored by the Pension Boards of the United Church of Christ that works with young clergy committed to parish ministry through a decade-long relationship.
 Rev. Chapman is currently pursuing his Doctorate of Ministry with a concentration in Biblical Proclamation and Witness at Emory University.
 He has a passion for visual worship (a topic he blogs about at revjonchapman.com) and married his husband, Greg, in December of 2014 at Westfield.

 - 2013 Elon University Alumni Award Recipient (Service to Church and Society)

 - The Danielson Lion’s Club Humanitarian Award, 2017